Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Data Samples

 \subsection{Parameterization}

-In this study, we consider the following photon observables: the transverse energy (\et), the pseudorapidity ($\eta$), and the azimuthal angle ($\phi$).
+In this study, we consider the following photon observables: the transverse energy (\et), the energy projection to the plane perpendicular to the beam axis, the pseudorapidity ($\eta$), and the azimuthal angle ($\phi$).
 Given these observables for each of the two photons in an \Hgg\ event, we can reconstruct the four momentum of the diphoton system, which is a proxy for the Higgs boson.

-Resolutions of these photon observables vary as a function of its transverse energy and pseudo-rapidity and the event pile-up \m.
+Resolutions of these photon observables vary as a function of its truth-level transverse energy and pseudo-rapidity and the event pile-up \m.
 Specifically, for each photon observable, the photon resolution dependencies are parameterized as follows:

-where the resolution's dependencies are modeled separately by fourth-order polynomials $R_{x}(\theta)$ where $x$ represents a photon observable, and $\theta$ are variables on which photon resolutions depend.
+where the resolution's dependencies are modeled separately by fourth-order polynomials $R_{X}(\theta)$ where $X$ represents a photon observable, and $\theta$ are truth-level variables on which photon resolutions depend.
 The constants in the resolution functions are roughly corresponding to the best resolution values in the parameterization, which are chosen to be compatible with numbers published by the ATLAS experiment~\cite{ATLAS:2018krz}.
 The polynomial parameterization is given in the Appendix.
 Figure~\ref{fig:detector_reponse} shows the resolution of measurements of photon kinematic observables \et, $\eta$, and $\phi$, as functions of true values of photon \et and $\eta$, as well as pile-up \m.